MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/instagram-feed/README.txt

 Visit [WPBeginner](https://wpbeginner.com/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) and about the [best WordPress plugins](https://www.wpbeginner.com/category/plugins/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links).

 == Changelog ==
+= 6.2.4 =
+* Fix: Disabled translation for a string that would cause an error in some languages.

+= 6.2.3 =
+* Fix: Fixed translation bugs that would cause PHP errors on certain settings pages.
+* Fix: Fixed a PHP error that would occur when the database record for translations was corrupted.

 = 6.2.2 =
 * Translations: Fixed many translation issues and added translation files for German, French, Japanese, and many more.
 * Fix: Fixed an issue that would cause extra slashes to be added to text settings that contained single and double quotes.